woodstr/msc-thesis/README.md

 - 0.15 with 3 stacks and varying epochs/patiences and wider heatmaps (sigma = 2 - should be exactly like the first run!)

 Notes on things to try for improvements:
-- smaller heatmaps
+- Smaller heatmaps
-- more different stacks
+- More different stacks
+- Try with no augmentations (should be equal to simple viz) and then incrementally add more augments until it breaks again.
+This could help figure out what type of images it struggles with.
+  - Perhaps doing shape transformations on the heatmaps is confusing for the model?
+Maybe after the shape transformations the heatmaps should be redone so that they are equally sized.
-- some optimization of gpu usage for faster training...
+- Some optimization of gpu usage for faster training...
 - ...?

 # Week 3 - 20 feb 2025